 Example screenshot of two tables mapped using the default for license holders with the click response mapping between the two tables...

-The best way to handle this is to just execute the WP_UPDATE_EMAIL_PROMOTION stored procedure directly in the database.
-You'll just need to find valid download number (dl_no) and customer number (customer_no) values from your T_PROMOTION table in Tessitura.
-Once you've completed testing you can make your actual updates in the live stored procedure which will start updating responses on the subscriber's Tessitura record after your email campaigns are sent out.
+The best way to handle testing in the database is to execute the WP_UPDATE_EMAIL_PROMOTION stored procedure directly in the database.
+You'll need to find valid download number (dl_no) and customer number (customer_no) values from your T_PROMOTION table in Tessitura.
+Once you've completed testing you can make your actual updates in the live stored procedure which will start updating responses on customer records in Tessitura after your email campaigns are sent.

 What are the parameters for the stored procedure execution?